[Analysis] Trump befriends Conte, depresses EU

 The Italian populists are part of a new wave in Europe, which also includes right-wing regimes in Hungary and Poland, anti-immigrant governments in Austria and Slovenia, and eurosceptic parties in France, Germany, the Netherlands, and further afield.

-They have looked to Brexit and Trump for their lead, whose chumminess toward Conte stood in vivid contrast to his treatment of the EU elite.
+They have looked to Brexit and Trump for their lead, whose chumminess toward Conte stood in vivid contrast to his contempt of the EU elite.

 The US president quit the summit and said in a tweet that America withdrew its signature from the G7 communique on world affairs.